mmerabet42/ft_lexiq/README.md

 Secondly, this regex engine does not compile or precompile or whatever, it reads the regex expression character by character without using dynamic allocation.
 It uses the concept of 'rules' which is where the main difference and power stands, we will get to it later.

-Thirdly, this engine is no more a regular expression engine, it evolved into a [CFG](https://brilliant.org/wiki/context-free-grammars/) engine, since i discovered that it can parse anything and generate [abstract syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+Thirdly, this engine is no more a regular expression engine because of its various evolutions, it is explained [here](#the-true-power-of-ft_regex)

 So, before diving into the code, and learn how to use the `ft_regex` function, let's first have a look at the syntax.